klevultd/frontend-sdk/packages/klevu-ui/src/components/klevu-slider/readme.md

 ## Overview

 Horizontal slider component.
-Used for price range
+By default used for price range in this package.
+But can be used for other purposes as well.

 ## Properties